-Jay Cole (Summer 2007, PGA/BHEW) is chief of staff to the president of West Virginia University, a position he has held since August 2008.
-Previously, he served as director of federal policy for the College Board, a not-for-profit membership association founded in 1900 that consists of 5,400 of the nation's leading schools, colleges, and universities.
-From 2001 to 2007, he served as the Deputy Secretary of Education and the Arts and education policy advisor to the Governor of West Virginia.
+Jay Cole (Summer 2007, PGA/BHEW) is senior advisor to the president of West Virginia University (WVU), a public, Research I, land-grant university with an enrollment of almost 30,000.
+He served as chief of staff at WVU from 2008 to 2015.
+Prior to coming to WVU, he served as director of federal policy for the College Board.
+From 2001 to 2007, he served as the Deputy Secretary of Education, as well as an arts and education policy advisor to the Governor of West Virginia.
 He earned a PhD in higher education and public policy at the University of Michigan, where his dissertation was a study of the diffusion of science and technology policy innovations across states.
-He holds a MA in educational policy and leadership from The Ohio State University, and a BA with honors in political science and history from West Virginia University.
-Jay is a 1993 Truman Scholar, a 1995-96 Foreign Language and Area Studies Fellow, a Spencer Foundation Fellow from 1996-2000, an International Leader delegate to the European Union Visitors Program in 2005, and a 2007 Mirzayan Science and Technology Policy Fellow at the National Academies.
+He holds a M.A. in educational policy and leadership from The Ohio State University and a B.A. with honors in political science and history from West Virginia University.
+Jay is a 1993 Truman Scholar, a 1995-96 Foreign Language and Area Studies Fellow, an International Young Leader delegate to the European Union Visitors Program in 2005, and a 2007 Mirzayan Science and Technology Policy Fellow at the National Academies.
 He is co-author of a RAND monograph on higher education philanthropy, a book chapter on state higher education policy, a journal article on assessment, and numerous conference presentations in the U.S. and Europe.
-He also served as assistant editor of the Association for the Study of Higher Education's 2001 Reader on Higher Education Finance, and participated as a member of the National Science Foundation's EPSCoR 2020 panel on the future of the program.
-His professional interests include higher education policy, state innovation, research, and economic development policies, international and comparative education, and the history of American education.
-He is married to Dr. Lisa DeFrank-Cole, an administrator and professor at West Virginia University.
-Contact him via this email or this email.
-(Updated 10/2011)
+He is a member of the Dante Society of America, the Cosmos Club in Washington, and the West Virginia Humanities Council.
+His professional interests include higher education policy, state innovation and research policies, international and comparative education, the history of American education, and the Divine Comedy.
+His personal hobbies include ham radio, role playing games, and the Pittsburgh Pirates and Steelers.
+He is married to Dr. Lisa DeFrank-Cole, director of the Leadership Studies Program at West Virginia University.
+(Updated 2/2016)

 Kevin Kless (Summer 2007, DEPS/AFSB) earned his Masters with Thesis in Physics from the University of Florida.
 He did his thesis work at the Micro-Kelvin Laboratory specializing in experimental condensed matter and ultra-low temperature Physics.
 Later Kevin joined the United States Air Force and became a decorated Combat Veteran from Iraq working with the Persistent Threat Detection Aerostat System at Baghdad International Airport.
 He continued his service as a Chief of Operational Test and Evaluation at Edwards Air Force Base for the RQ-4 Global Hawk Unmanned Aerial Vehicle and graduated from the Air Force Electronic Warfare University and Air Force Institute of Technology.
 He later conducted research in High Energy Electromagnetism at Florida Atlantic University.
 Kevin was activated for a follow up tour with U.S. Space Command as a reserve Operational Test Officer in Colorado Springs.
 He has extensive experience as a Physics Teacher and Laboratory Instructor on both the K-12 and College levels.
 Currently he is conducting several STEM R&D initiatives in generative pedagogy for both the private and public sectors.
 He is training to become a professional pilot and plans to enter into the Secular Order of the Franciscans.
 Kevin was a policy fellow at the National Academies of Science with the Air Force Studies Board during the summer of 2007.